This article is basically the summary of all the watercolour set I've reviewed over the years.

-If you're low on budget, get less tubes of artist quality paints instead of more tubes of student grade.
+If you're low on budget, get less tubes of artist quality paint instead of more tubes of student grade.
 For example, 2 sets of primary colours (6 tubes total) can give you immense colour mixing potential.

-I recommend starting with a box set of 12 pan colours.
-Many brands offer a good selection of colours to get you started.
 Pans are also more convenient to use and easy to bring along anyway.
 Even though I have tube paints, I would squeeze them into pans for transport.
 Watch this video to find out why I do that.

 For those with a smaller budget

 The more popular student grade quality watercolours are Cotmon from Winsor and Newton, Van Gogh, Akademie from Schmincke, St Petersburg White Nights and Prima Marketing.
 They are all quite affordable.

 Cotman (review) is quite good in terms of colour intensity.

 If you have a few more dollars, I suggest you get the Prima Marketing's Tropical Set.
 This USD $20 set really surprised me with its intensity.
 At this price, you usually can only buy an empty metal watercolour box but this set comes with colours.
 The downside is there's absolutely no information regarding the pigments used.
 For the price and performance, it's well worth the money.

 The other very affordable set is the St Petersburg White Nights watercolour that I mentioned earlier.
 The box is almost two times larger than the WN Sketchers Pocket Box, but it also holds two times more volume of paints as the pans are also full size.
 It's still a relatively compact and lightweight set.
 The downside is the paints appear slightly chalky to me.

 So those are the three sets I recommend for budget conscious beginners.